"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 So 'going to bed' at midnight (if you could call it that) wasn't a relief at all.
 Rather, I remember thinking: 'Oh no, it's night again!'
 Somehow high need baby life was easier during the day because struggling to stay awake seemed less exhausting than trying to wake up.

-According to Dr. Sears a high need baby is very sensitive and very much involved in what is going on around him or her.
-In fact, a high need baby is so much 'on' all the time that he or she has difficulties calming down and blocking out stimuli.
+In fact, such a baby is so much 'on' all the time that he or she has difficulties calming down and blocking out stimuli.

 Also, a high need baby is more prone to waking up between the different sleep stages than other babies - hence the obligatory tiptoeing.
 Fortunately as a babies grow older, their sleep patterns mature (we feel it in the sense that they sleep better) but a high need baby's sleep system takes longer to 'mature'.